Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Solving the EOM's

 Fortunately, by manipulating the driving equation Eq.~\ref{pdrive} for $p_2$ only, we are able to get the kinetic energy to $O(\mu^2)$ in a clean, analytical form,

 This yields the action to second order,

 As can be seen from Fig.~\ref{q1p2}, the energy density of both $p$ and $q$ fields peaks at $t=0$ and rapidly dies away.
-Therefore this can be justifiably be called a 2-D instanton or kink.
+Therefore this can justifiably be called a 2-D instanton or kink.

 To summarize this section: at the purely classical level, the amplitude for each path in $(p,q)$ space that connects the initial vacuum to the final vacuum is weighted by the factor $\exp(-S_0)$.
 This dominates the tunneling amplitude.
-For the two specific paths explored, these factors (cf: Fig.~\ref{PQR}) are: \begin{itemize} \item a $\rightarrow$ c:\quad $e^{-\frac{4}{3}\lambda \sqrt{1 + 2\mu}}$ \item a $\rightarrow$ b:\quad $e^{-\frac{2}{3}\lambda \left(1-2(\pi^2-9)\mu^2\right)}$ \end{itemize} For $-0.5<\mu <-0.45$ the diagonal path has lesser action (is preferred) in comparison to the indirect one which is mostly along the edges.
-We must keep in mind, however, that the exact location of the rightward limit is contingent on the validity of the small coupling expansion.
+For the two specific paths explored, these factors (cf: Fig.~\ref{PQR}) are: \begin{itemize} \item a $\rightarrow$ c:\quad $e^{-\frac{4}{3}\lambda \sqrt{1 + 2\mu}}$ \item a $\rightarrow$ b:\quad $e^{-\frac{2}{3}\lambda \left(1-2(\pi^2-9)\mu^2+\cdots\right )}$ \end{itemize} For $|\mu|\sim 0$ it is clear that the amplitude for tunneling out to an adjacent minimum $b,d$ is much higher than to the diagonally opposite one, $c$.
+This will not be the case for larger $|\mu|$ as we shall see shortly.